 MFA candidates are assigned private studios and space in a shared graduate studio.

 In consultation with the Program Chair, MFA candidates in Metal select a three-person thesis review committee.
 Formal selection takes place in the fall semester of year three.

-MFA candidates submit a written thesis, a minimum of forty images of creative work, an image list, an artist's statement, a biography, a four color postcard, a hardcover promotional iPhoto or MyPublisher book, a current résumé, and a CD-ROM including the same materials to the School of Art and Design Graduate Office and to the Program Chair of Metal at the conclusion of their final semester.
+MFA candidates submit a written thesis, a minimum of 40 images of creative work, an image list, an artist's statement, a biography, a four-color postcard, a hardcover promotional iPhoto or MyPublisher book, a current résumé, and a CD-ROM including the same materials to the School of Art and Design Graduate Office and to the Program Chair of Metal at the conclusion of their final semester.

 The written component of the thesis carries its own course number, ARTS 595 TH.
 The subject of the written thesis is topic or issue driven and identified according to the student’s area of interest or area of research.

 At the conclusion of each semester, the student's progress and creative work in Metal are evaluated.
-Each student is required to submit an activity report, current artist’s statement, up to date resume, and articulate a plan for the following semester.
-These materials are discussed during a one on one evaluation at the conclusion of each semester.
+Each student is required to submit an activity report, current artist’s statement, and up-to-date résumé and articulate a plan for the following semester.
+These materials are discussed during a one-on-one evaluation at the conclusion of each semester.
 Each MFA candidate receives a written review of his or her performance.
 A copy of the review becomes part of the student’s permanent file in the Graduate Office.
 Eligibility to continue in the MFA program in Metal is reviewed on a semester basis.

 MFA students are expected to work a minimum of 40 hours per week on creative work and technical research.

 MFA students are expected to maintain a rigorous exhibition schedule, participate fully in departmental activities, attend regional and national conferences and exhibitions, and participate fully in an active visiting artist and lecture program.
 MFA students are required to submit work to four competitive and or invitational exhibitions each semester.